MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 }
 ```

-Now, we can generalize our pattern to build the search qualifier strings :
+Then, we use the pattern against all the remaining parameters to build search qualifier strings :

 ```powershell
 [System.Collections.ArrayList]$JoinableFilterStrings = @()